HridayKh/my-react-app/README.md

+# basic tic-tac-toe app in react to learn and get comfortable with react

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.